 Wisdom is personified as a woman preparing to receive guests.
-She has even built a house for this occasion and has hewn seven pillars to uphold the second floor portico around the inner courtyard.
-Most houses in these days used four pillars, so seven would indicate a large home.
+She has even built a house for this occasion and has hewn seven pillars to uphold the second-floor portico around the inner courtyard.
+Most houses in those days used four pillars, so seven would indicate a large home.
 But seven is also the number for perfection – this home is perfect for receiving a large number of guests.

 Food has been prepared, the drinks have been mixed, and the places have been set.
 In days before refrigeration, grape juice was boiled down to a syrup to preserve it.
 Prior to serving it was reconstituted by adding water.

 All that remains is to invite the guests.
-She sends out her maids calls out herself from the highest points of the city.
-Once again the emphasis is on a invitation that can’t be missed.
+She sends out her maids and calls out herself from the highest points of the city.
+Once again the emphasis is on an invitation that can’t be missed.
 It is a public affair.
-She is looking for those who need her most: the inexperienced and those who lack heart (the literal meaning of the word often translated as understand or discernment).
+She is looking for those who need her most: the inexperienced and those who lack heart (the literal meaning of the word often translated as "understand" or "discernment").
 Yet, to accept this invitation would be to admit your weaknesses.

-She freely offers her bread and drink to any who will give up their simplicity.
+She freely offers her bread and drinks to any who will give up their simplicity.
 If they do so, they will truly live and travel the way of understanding.

 Response to the Invitation

 He who corrects a scoffer gets dishonor for himself,

 And he who reproves a wicked man gets insults for himself.